hacknugithub/pet-store-test/README.md

 https://www.getpostman.com/collections/b64823c45cdd0fc08eb9

-**Note:** You will need to have postman installed on your local machine and be sure tu be running on localhost.
+**Note:** You will need to have postman installed on your local machine and be sure to be running on localhost.

 ## Wiki for the API